jeffh/Fox/docs/source/runner.rst

 The primary operation of Fox's runner is to create and executed tests.
 There are three primary parameters to configure Fox's test generation:

-- The **seed** allows you to set the random number generator.
+- The **seed** allows you to seed the random number generator.
 This allows you to set the PRNG to help reproduce failures that Fox may have generated during a test run.
 Setting this to the default (``0``) will make Fox generate a seed based on the current time.